hotforfeature/origami/README.md

 ```

 Now all polyfills dependencies are available for `.angular-cli.json` and our `index.html`.
-This example is using `src/wc_polyfills/` as the directory to move to, but this may be any folder name that exists in the app root directory.

-> Like `node_modules/` you should add `src/wc_polyfills/` to your `.gitignore` file to prevent checking them in.

-Now install the webcomponents polyfill.
+Next, we install the webcomponents polyfill.

 ```sh
 npm install --save @webcomponents/webcomponentsjs
 ```

-Next, modify the `index.html` shell to include the polyfills.
+Later, modify the `index.html` shell to include the polyfills.

 `index.html`
 ```html